hyperswine/pyutils/README.md

-# pyutils
+# Python Utilities

- Python Utils, by Jasen Q
+Python Utils, by Jasen Q. Has effects